 We are a nonprofit organization focused on helping make the community around us a better, happier place.
-With the help of our tireless unpaid workers, we organize fundraisers, community-building events, and in-depth training sessions for our volunteers.
+With the help of our tireless unpaid workers, we organize fundraisers, community-building events, and training sessions for our volunteers.

 Do you empathise with what we're doing?
 Let us know!
 We are always looking for volunteers to help us make our vision a reality.
 We'll help you find a way to volunteer that best suits you.
 We would be happy to have you join the team!

 Whether you help through donations, volunteering your time, or spreading our mission through word-of-mouth, thank you.
 We couldn't accomplish our goals without the help of supporters like you.

 “Breakfast Club has always been so supportive, with friendly faces and kind hearts.
 Getting breakfast here is so helpful, especially when times are hard, and it’s wonderful for the community – it feels like a family.”

 “Always I like the people caring and the love.

 “I like to come here to meet people, talk, and

 they help me.
 Nice, good people who like to help.”